Large deviations for perturbed Gaussian processes and logarithmic asymptotic estimates for some exit probabilities: A discussion on Condition (C2)

-\paragraph{Funding.} The authors are supported by MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata (CUP E83C18000100006), by University of Rome Tor Vergata (project "Asymptotic Methods in Probability" (CUP E89C20000680005) and project "Asymptotic Properties in Probability" (CUP E83C22001780005)) and by Indam-GNAMPA.
+\paragraph{Funding.} The authors are supported by MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata (CUP E83C18000100006 and CUP E83C23000330006), by University of Rome Tor Vergata (project "Asymptotic Methods in Probability" (CUP E89C20000680005) and project "Asymptotic Properties in Probability" \\ (CUP E83C22001780005)) and by Indam-GNAMPA.

-\paragraph{Acknowledgements.} The authors thank Francesco Mainardi, Gianni Pagnini and Vittoria Spo\-sini for some hints and comments on the literature about the generalized grey Brownian motion.
+\paragraph{Acknowledgements.} The authors thank two referees for the careful reading of an earlier version of the paper and for some useful comments.
+Moreover the authors also thank Francesco Mainardi, Gianni Pagnini and Vittoria Sposini for some hints and comments on the literature about the generalized grey Brownian motion.